Toxic Parenting: What Is It and How to Avoid It?

 Initiate the process of healing.
 Most toxic parents unknowingly become one because it's also how their parents raised them.
 It's the only parenting style they know, and they think it's the right one.
 Make that final decision to change your point of view and free yourself of negative emotions.

 Release stress in a healthy way so you can get back on track.
-It's always a good idea to stay clear of toxic individuals, set healthy boundaries, and maintain a good relationship with people who serve as your support system.
+It's always a good idea to stay patient and uncontrolling, set healthy boundaries, and maintain a good relationship with people who serve as your support system as well.

 With parenting, you will have to start from scratch but that is okay.
 Start with small changes and recognize it will take a lot of effort.
 You will have to work to build trust and repair relationships.
 Look at it as an opportunity to change the course of your child's life and all future generations.